 Under the mentorship of UVM Natural Areas Director Rick Paradis, Mike submitted a proposal and received funding from the Environmental Program to conduct an independent research project at UVM’s Carse Wetlands Natural Area.
 He worked alongside Rick and Mark LaBar of Audubon Vermont to survey for upland shrub birds, in particular the golden-winged warbler, a declining species.
 Mike’s survey has contributed to management plans for the warbler and to a conservation plan for Carse developed by Mike and classmates in Rick’s course, Practical Applications of Natural Areas Conservation and Stewardship.

 That same summer, Mike also worked for the Forest Ecosystem Monitoring Cooperative directed by Jim Duncan of the Rubenstein School.
 As part of a field crew, Mike collected forest health data at long-term plots throughout Vermont to help the Cooperative monitor trends and changes in the state’s forests.

 “I learned about fieldwork protocol and data gathering and management, all while seeing some of the most beautiful places in Vermont,” he says.

-This summer with Rick’s support, Mike applied for and accepted a Rubenstein School Perennial Internship with the Vermont Chapter of The Nature Conservancy (TNC).
-He will work with TNC staff Jenny Moffet and Jack Markoski ’14 out of their Montpelier, Vermont office on land stewardship and environmental education projects.
+The next summer with Rick’s support, Mike applied for and accepted a Rubenstein School Perennial Internship with the Vermont Chapter of The Nature Conservancy (TNC).
+He worked with TNC staff Jenny Moffet and Jack Markoski ’14 out of their Montpelier, Vermont office on land stewardship and environmental education projects.